lfurrea/lfurrea.github.com/_posts/2012-09-24-redfone-high-availability-cluster-using-heartbeat.markdown

 At this time you can issue the ```crm_mon``` command to start the cluster monitor and you will be able to check the current state of the cluster.
 The DC (Designated Cluster) node is where all the decisions are made and if the current DC fails, a new one is elected from the remaining cluster nodes.

 <script src="https://gist.github.com/3801277.js"> </script>

+Then you can go ahead and test a failover by issuing the following command on the ubuntu-v20z node, which is very useful when updating packages on a certain node:

+    redfone@ubuntu-v20z:~$ sudo crm node standby

+And after a few seconds be able to check that the resources moved to the other node:

+    redfone@ubuntu-v20z:~$sudo crm_mon -1

+Once you've done everything you needed on ubuntu-v20z (in this case just test) you have to allow the node to be a cluster member again:

+    redfone@ubuntu-v20z:~$sudo crm node online